 The other cumulative requirement is that the applicant has not been a tax resident in Portugal in the previous five years.

-NHR Portugal minimum stay
+NHR Portugal Minimum Stay

 To qualify for NHR status, you must stay for a minimum of 183 days in the country per year or maintain a place of abode residence in Portugal as your habitual residence.
+EU citizens can legally stay in Portugal for more than three moths when they apply for Portugal’s CRUE

 It’s also important to note that to be a tax resident in Portugal, you must meet the country’s tax residency requirements and should not comply with the tax residency requirements of another country.